Apptainer (formerly Singularity)

 nvidia-smi

-In both cases you can also verify that cuda works via PyTorch by running
+You can also verify that cuda works via PyTorch by running the following:

 import torch